icebaker/nano-bots-spec/docs/README.md

 In this scenario, both Eval and REPL store their states (history) and should be capable of performing multi-turn interactions.
 Eval will remember its previous interactions, and a REPL will remember its previous interactions even if it is exited and started again.

-By default, implementations are encouraged to be [XDG compliant](https://specifications.freedesktop.org/basedir-spec/basedir-spec-latest.html) or follow some popular standard for your target Operating System, which means that the default storage path would be:
+By default, implementations should be [XDG compliant](https://specifications.freedesktop.org/basedir-spec/basedir-spec-latest.html), which means that the default storage path would be:

 ```text
 /home/user/.local/state/nano-bots/your-implementation
 ```

+If the `NANO_BOTS_STATE_DIRECTORY` environment variable exists, it should be used as the directory to store the states.

-A Cartridge may include a section that defines a custom directory for storing the states:
+A Cartridge may include a section that defines a custom directory for storing the states.
+In this case, it will override both the default and the path specified by the environment variable:

 ```yaml
 ---